ikarigeorge/mongo.cr/README.md

 # Requirements

 - Crystal language version 0.20 and higher.
-- libmongoc version 1.1.0
+- libmongoc version 1.13.0 with automatic initialization and cleanup ON
-- libbson verion 1.1.0
+- libbson verion 1.13.0

 On Mac OSX use `homebrew` to install the required libraries: